gcoyle83/gcoyle83.github.io/_data_science/reinforcement.markdown

 </video>
 </center>

-Robotics may be a fun example of RL, but the reinforcement learning task has been stated more generally (although not exclusively) as a Markov Decision Process (MDP).
+Robotics applications provide many exciting examples of RL in action, but how does it work?
+The reinforcement learning task has been stated more generally (although not exclusively) as a Markov Decision Process, or MDP (Sutton and Barto, 2021).

 <center>
 	<figure>